Reactivating the Repat

 The Repat Chapel, Remembrance Gardens, Museum and SPF Hall will be protected and preserved as community assets for future generations.

-Further announcements on other initiatives on the site will be made in the coming months.
+Further announcements will be made in the coming months.

 Older Persons’ Mental Health Service Southern Community Team relocates to the Repat Health Precinct

-The Older Persons Mental Health Service (OPMHS) Southern Community Team will move to the Repat from 20 May 2019 as part of the plan to co-locate the service with a dedicated specialised dementia village.
+The Older Persons Mental Health Service (OPMHS) Southern Community Team have moved to the Repat as part of the plan to co-locate the service with a dedicated specialised dementia village.

-For more information or to make enquiries about the OPMHS Southern Community Team, please call (08) 8374 5800.
+For more information or to make enquiries about the OPMHS Southern Community Team call 08 8374 5800.

 New beds available on site